Using Marriage Walls

 You may receive a warning that you are placing an object on the attic floor.
 If so, click OK to continue.

-- On the General tab, select the option for Attic Wall and click OK to apply the changes.
+- On the General panel, select the option for Attic Wall and click OK to apply the changes.

-This double Attic Wall will not be created automatically by Chief Architect, which is why we need to create it manually for it to build and frame correctly.
+This double Attic Wall will not be created automatically by Chief Architect, which is why you need to create it manually for it to build and frame correctly.

 If you do not have the "Framing, Floor" layer set to display, a dialog box will display asking if you want to turn on this layer.
 Select Yes to display the layer.